Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Introduction

 \begin{itemize}

 \item

-The paper proposes two novel schemes to tackle the power control problem in CFmMIMO networks presenting URLLC services for both UAVs and traditional GUs that are coexisting together.
-The proposed schemes are not restricted to the CFmMIMO and can be employed for different network architectures including COmMIMO.
+The paper proposes two approximations to tackle the power control problem in CFmMIMO networks presenting URLLC services for both UAVs and traditional GUs.
+The proposed approximations are not restricted to the CFmMIMO as it can be employed for different network architectures including COmMIMO.
+The considered scenario is quite challenging, where we can not control the UAVs' locations because the UAVs are assumed to be hovering to perform a certain mission.

 \item

 The power control problem is formulated in two distinct optimization problems with objectives so as to either maximize the URLLC users' sum rate, or maximize the worst URLLC user's rate.
 Since the URLLC rate expression is a sophisticated nonconcave function of the power control coefficients, the considered optimization problems are intractable using traditional optimization tools.
 Thus, we solve these optimization problems iteratively using SCO.
 Therefore, we can obtain a sequence of progressively improving feasible solutions that can converge to a locally optimal solution.